 The Company operates in one reportable segment, being the acquisition, exploration and development of uranium properties.
 All of the Company's non-current assets are located in Canada.

 17. SUPPLEMENTAL DISCLOSURE WITH RESPECT TO CASH FLOWS

-There was no cash paid for income tax in the year ended December 31, 2020 and 2019.
+There was no cash paid for income tax in the years ended December 31, 2021 and 2020.

-Non-cash transactions in the year ended December 31, 2020 and 2019 included:
+Non-cash transactions in the years ended December 31, 2021 and 2020 included: